 A destination wedding can be a daunting prospect, but here’s a little advice: don’t lose sight of what you want to do.
 There may be difficult decisions ahead and a few stresses along the way but at the end of the day, it’s a giant party in the sun- what could possibly go wrong? 🙂

-And for the love of Odin, if you’re planning your own Spanish destination wedding then get in touch and let me show you what I can do!
+If you’re planning your own Spanish destination wedding then get in touch and let me show you what I can do!